 CBD for Autism at a Glance

-- Claim: CBD may relieve the symptoms of autism spectrum disorder
+- What the claims are: CBD may relieve the symptoms of autism spectrum disorder

-- What the Research Shows: So far, research and clinical trials strongly indicate that CBD may improve behavioral symptoms in autistic children.
+- What the studies show: So far, research and clinical trials strongly indicate that CBD may improve behavioral symptoms in autistic children.
 Larger clinical trials are currently ongoing to confirm safety and determine dosage.

-- All the Facts: There is strong anecdotal evidence from parents that CBD helps their autistic children and early studies are promising.
+- What the facts say: There is strong anecdotal evidence from parents that CBD helps their autistic children and early studies are promising.
 However, so far most research has been done in small clinical trials and larger clinical trials are necessary to assess efficacy and dosage safety.
 We are eagerly awaiting the results of several ongoing clinical trials.